SPEED: Speculative Pipelined Execution for Efficient Decoding

 Prior works have explored parameter sharing in encoder-only \cite{lan2020albert}, encoder-decoder \cite{dehghani2019universal}, and decoder-only \cite{reid2021subformer} Transformers as a method for reducing the size of the network by sharing parameters across all layers in the encoder and/or all layers in the decoder. \cite{takase2022lessons} explored only sharing parameters amongst a subset of layers and found that cyclic parameter sharing schemes outperformed sharing across all layers.
 There have also been several works on speculative decoding which aim to produce a set of ``draft'' tokens autoregressively using a smaller network and then correct them (in parallel) using a larger network \cite{chen2023accelerating,leviathan2022fast,kim2023big}.
 Our work instead aims to support speculative execution within a single network in order to accelerate inference with parameter sharing networks.

 There are also prior works that aim to accelerate decoder inference through early exiting, where inference is terminated early when the model is confident that it can already predict the next token \cite{schuster2022confident, tang2023need}.
-Our work also leverages similar intuition, namely that while certain predictions truly benefit from the models' full capacity, other continuations are more trivial and can be solved with reduced compute \cite{schuster2022confident}.
+Our work also leverages similar intuition, namely that while certain predictions truly benefit from the models’ full capacity, other continuations are more trivial and can be solved with reduced compute \cite{schuster2022confident}.
 However, our proposed approach for accelerating decoder inference has advantages over typical early exiting approaches.
 Although early exit can be applied to an existing network and doesn't require pretraining, our method is guaranteed to always achieve the same accuracy as the baseline network with parameter sharing since it fixes any mistakes.
-Our method also provides a reduction in model size through parameter sharing in the decoder (in addition to the speedup from pipelined execution).
+Our method also reduces the model size through parameter sharing (in addition to the speedup from pipelined execution).